scaleoutsean/solidfire-windows/README.md

   - These VMs and Hyper-V can use different VLANs (Trunk Mode to VM switch, and access mode to Management OS and some VMs, for example)
   - Another consumer of iSCSI may be backup proxies, if backup software uses dedicated backup proxy VMs

-### Windows Admin Center
+### Windows Admin Center (WAC)

-- Currently there is no Admin Center plugin for SolidFire, but as highlighted above, frequent storage-side operations are fairly rare
+- Currently there is no Admin Center plugin for SolidFire, but as highlighted above, frequent storage-side operations are fairly rare.
+- In 2025 I built a WAC API gateway for SolidFire (see [here](https://github.com/scaleoutsean/solidfire-wac-gateway)) as well as a WAC Plugin that uses it (not published because WAC Plugin integration is a nightmare).
+But you may leverage SolidFire WAC Gateway for CLI or API access if you want
 - Note that Admin Center can add Hyper-V clusters and individual servers; you may want to add a Hyper-V cluster (which adds the members as well)
 - At this time, a Hyper-V storage management workflow in Windows Admin Center might look like this:
   - Prepare PowerShell scripts for operations you perform more frequently (e.g. Add, Remove, Resize, and Clone) and keep them on one or two Hyper-V hosts (or simply on Admin's network share)